ArnavKoshy/GM2-OptogeneticControl/Testing Rig/PhotodiodeAmplification/Circuit Documentation.md

 ## Our testing and results

 We've done a breadboard and a stripboard prototype.
-The breadboard testing works properly, but it seems
+The breadboard testing functioned properly, but it seems it needs mounting to maintain the stability of positions of photodiodes.
+The stripboard passed the testing, but before data collection the arduino board malfunctioned and cannot function correctly.

 ## Future Enhancements

 After testing, we find out the amplification factor for the circuit can be increased further to achieve better signal-to-noise ratio.
-Instead of the resistor that we use, consider using a resistor of larger value.
+It might be helpful to use a gain resistor of larger value.
 The capacitor value should be adjusted as well to maintain same level of filtering.
+For powering circuits with larger power than our prototype, we may need voltage regulation to maintain the voltage supply.